Gazelle79/PurpleCow/solution.md

 SUMMARY
 -------
-Purple Cow is a java web API.
-It doesn't have a user interface.
-It can be tested using a plugin like PostMan.
+Purple Cow is a java web API. __It doesn't have a user interface.__
-It can also be tested from a web browser.**

 REQUIREMENTS